dermike/slide-beacon/README.md

 ### TODO
 * Auto-detect URL's in Reveal.js slides instead of using data-url attribute
 * Make stand alone web client to control the beacon
-* Try serial connection to Raspberry Pi again, not needing network access
-* Make it work with OSX, not needing a Raspberry Pi or external Linux device
 * Make it work with other presentational software